Fairfax-Falls Church Community Services Board

 What is the Addiction Medicine Clinic?

 The Addiction Medicine Clinic is the CSB’s only outpatient provider of buprenorphine.
-AMC provides substance use disorder services through Office-Based Opioid Treatment (OBOT).
-AMC also supports clients who are adding buprenorphine to their services while in another CSB substance use disorder treatment program.
-AMC is based at the Sharon Bulova Center, with weekly satellite clinics at the Gartlan Center and the Northwest Center.
+AMC provides substance use disorder services through Office-Based Addiction Treatment (OBAT).
+AMC also supports clients who are adding buprenorphine to their services while in another CSB program.
+AMC is based at the Sharon Bulova Center for Community Health, with weekly satellite clinics at the Gartlan Center and the Northwest Center.

 What is Medication-Assisted Treatment?

 Medication-Assisted Treatment is the use of Food & Drug Administration-approved medications such as buprenorphine, naltrexone, Antabuse and Vivitrol in combination with counseling and behavioral therapies to treat substance use disorders and prevent opioid overdose.
-These prescribed medications help to normalize brain chemistry, to reduce the feelings of euphoria when using drugs, relieve physiological cravings, and stabilize your body without the negative effects of the abused drug.
+These prescribed medications help normalize brain chemistry, reduce the feelings of euphoria when using drugs, relieve physiological cravings, and stabilize your body without the negative effects of the non-prescribed substance.

 MAT is medically based and treats addiction as a disease process.
-The primary medication used in MAT at the CSB for the treatment of opioid dependence is buprenorphine.
-Specialized training is required before a physician, nurse practitioner, or physician assistant can prescribe this medication.
+The primary medication used in MAT at the CSB for the treatment of opioid use disorder is buprenorphine.
+Naltrexone/Vivitrol are used for the treatment of alcohol use disorder.

 Maintenance treatment like MAT helps to stabilize you in your recovery, allowing you to receive treatment for related medical, psychological and other issues so you can improve your quality of life.

-Office-Based Opioid Treatment (OBOT) is specifically designed for those with past or present opioid use disorders.
-OBOT includes medication management, case management, supports from a Peer Recovery Specialist, and optional therapy (group and individual).
-Clients can receive treatment for their co-occurring psychiatric diagnosis through OBOT.
+Office-Based Addiction Treatment (OBAT) is specifically designed for those with past or present substance use disorders.
+OBAT includes medication management, case management, supports from a Peer Recovery Specialist, and optional therapy (group and individual).
+Clients can receive treatment for their co-occurring psychiatric diagnosis through OBAT.

-Flexibility is a hallmark of AMC’s OBOT program, as clients may choose from a range of treatment activities that best suit their needs and preferences.
-While groups are offered and strongly encouraged in OBOT, they are not the only way to complete the program, making it a good option for those who struggle with group treatment.
+Flexibility is a hallmark of AMC’s OBAT program, as clients may choose from a range of treatment activities that best suit their needs and preferences.
+While groups are offered and strongly encouraged in OBAT, they are not the only way to succeed in the program, making it a good option for those who struggle with group treatment.

 • Phase One and Phase Two require clients to complete a specific number of treatment activities over a period of at least three months per phase, in order to move forward.
 Phase One is typically weekly treatment and Phase Two is typically biweekly treatment.
 After Phase Two clients are eligible for a Completion Certificate.